-Crossways has a high number of Indigenous students attending.
+Crossways total enrolments comprise approximately 70% Indigenous students.
 Many of our students are from the local area and travel less than 40kms to school.
 We have students from various cultures, including African, Maori; which make our school a multicultural school community.